codefresh-io/docs.codefresh.io/_docs/installation/on-premises/on-prem-configuration.md

 1. In the toolbar on the right, click the **+** icon.
 1. In **Create New Account**, enter the account name and click **Create**.
   The new account is displayed in the list of Accounts.
+1. Click the **System Typee** column, and do the following:
+  1. Select the System Type for the account:
+    * **Classic**: Codefresh pipelines only.
+    * **GitOps**: GitOps applications integrated with ArgoCD.
+    * **Project One**: The New Codefresh Experience with Classic Pipelines and GitOps as a single module with a unified sidebar menu and shared administration and configuration.
+    * **GitOps + Classic**: Available as two different modules, with one of them active at any one time.
+You can toggle between the modules.
+  1. Click **Save**.
 1. Set the number of **Runtime Environments** for this account.
 1. Set the number of **Parallel Builds**.
 1. In the **Collaborators** column, click the **Edit** icon and increase the count to equal the number of users you plan on inviting to the account, and then click the **Save** icon.